openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 .. note::

-   Internally, when you run Model Conversion API, it loads the model, goes through the topology, and tries to find each layer type in a list of known layers.
+   Internally, when you run model conversion API, it loads the model, goes through the topology, and tries to find each layer type in a list of known layers.
 Custom layers are layers that are not included in the list.
-If your topology contains such kind of layers, Model Conversion API classifies them as custom.
+If your topology contains such kind of layers, model conversion API classifies them as custom.

-Model Conversion API parameters
+Model conversion API parameters
 ###############################

-Model Conversion API provides command line options ``input`` and ``output`` to specify new entry and exit nodes, while ignoring the rest of the model:
+Model conversion API provides command line options ``input`` and ``output`` to specify new entry and exit nodes, while ignoring the rest of the model:

 * ``input`` option accepts a list of layer names of the input model that should be treated as new entry points to the model.
 See the full list of accepted types for input on :doc:`Model Conversion Python API <openvino_docs_MO_DG_Python_API>` page.
 * ``output`` option accepts a list of layer names of the input model that should be treated as new exit points from the model.